-Across the globe, there are about 3,500 species of mosquitoes, but only a small percentage spread anthropogenically-significant disease.
-More specifically, The Commonwealth of Virginia hosts fifty distinct species of mosquitoes, many of which have frequent interactions with humans (Mosquitoes of Virginia, n.d.).
+Across the globe, there are over 3,000 species of mosquitoes, but only three spread anthropogenically-significant disease (National Geographic, n.d.).
+More specifically, The Commonwealth of Virginia hosts fifty distinct species of mosquitoes, thirty of which have frequent interactions with humans, according to Orkin (2019).
 Virginia's most common mosquito is the Asian tiger mosquito, which is also an invasive species responsible for most bites (Virginia Department of Health, n.d.).
 Due to the widespread nature of mosquito populations in Virginia and across the country, it is important to understand what factors attract them to reproduce in a given area.

 In Central Virginia, the climate and land cover tend to lend themselves well to aiding in mosquito oviposition.
 There is plenty of shade provided by tree cover.
 Many residential areas have quiet, dark containers that can hold standing water for females to lay eggs in.
 Creeks and streams with deeper water are quite prevalent and undisturbed.
 Additionally, it is established that in general, mosquitoes tend to prefer larger containers.
 The reason for which might be that a larger container reduces the risks and effects associated with the competition that comes with more densely populated containers.
 Yet another reason for the differences in where mosquitoes lay eggs is the idea that closedcanopy areas are favored because of the increased nutrients present in such areas (Parker et al., 2020).
 Central Virginia also has a wide variety of vegetation dispersed throughout the area that could make their way into potential mosquito habitats.
 By better understanding what vegetative factors contribute to local mosquito populations, communities and individual citizens can become better informed and take action to address said problem.
-Specifically, minimizing opportunity for mosquito oviposition can reduce West Nile Virus cases.
+Specifically, minimizing opportunity for mosquito oviposition can